isomerpages/moe-zhonghuapri/_our-learning-experiences/Curriculum/Programme for Active Learning.md

 and <strong>Care</strong>, while equipping students with vital <strong>social-emotional competencies</strong> like <strong>self-awareness</strong>, <strong>relationship management</strong>,
 and <strong>responsible decision-making</strong>.
-With a focus on process over product, PAL encourages creativity, teamwork, and confident self-expression in a fun, low-stress environment.
+With a focus on process over product, PAL encourages creativity, teamwork, and confident self-expression in a safe and encouraging environment where students can learn and grow at their own pace.
 It is a key part of our vision to nurture <strong>curious, compassionate and confident individuals</strong> who are ready to thrive both in school and in life.</p>
 <p></p>